 The best way to avoid HPS is simple: Avoid contact with mice and rats and the areas where they live.

-If you live, work, or play in areas that have rodents, be sure to your home and work area as clean as possible.
+If you live, work, or play in areas that have rodents, be sure to keep your home and work area as clean as possible.
 Other things you can do:

 - Seal holes in structures with cement, wire screens, or metal flashing.